Sell Intellectual Property: Everything You Need to Know

 - IP laws expire after a certain timeframe.

 - Not all inventions fall under IP protections.

 Protecting Your Intellectual Property

-If you want to register a trademark or patent in the United States, you must file an application with the USPTO.
+If you want to register a trademark or patent in the United States, you must apply with the USPTO.
 Patents must be novel and non-obvious ideas.
-Copyright owners can apply for an official copyright through the Copyright Office of the Library of Congress.
+Copyright owners can apply for official copyright through the Copyright Office of the Library of Congress.
 As for trade secrets, it's up to the company to protect them.

 Certain types of inventions cannot be patented, such as: